supratimdasinfo/magnetocaloric.mcepy/README.md

 ## What's New
 - Relative cooling power (RCP) can be calculated.
 - A method to visualize 'Full Width Of Half Maxima' has been employed.
+- Another methods to illustrate Tricritical mean field model, 3D Heisenberg model and 3D Ising model have also been employed.

 ## Examples of How To Use